columbia/xray/demo.md

 We then launched XRay to collect and diagnose ads shown for these emails.

 The table below shows sample ads that XRay associated with each topic.
 Conservatively, we only show here ads where XRay computed very high confidence scores.
 Under the table, we discuss four observations from this data.
 Our
 <a href="http://data.lec.io/"><font color="blue"><b>XRay ad service</b></font></a>
-contains much more data, along with associated confidence levels.
+contains more data, along with associated confidence levels.
+Note that all findings we describe are results from correlation analyses and do not imply causality.

 <font size="3.5pt">